About Bull Simons

 Colonel Simons’ efforts to free Mr. Perot’s employees were never forgotten.
 The 1978 rescue operation was detailed by Ken Follett in his book On Wings of Eagles, and dramatized in a five-hour TV mini series starring Burt Lancaster in 1986.
 In 2009 when offered the opportunity to have a newly established center for the study of interagency cooperation named in his honor, Mr. Perot chose instead to honor the memory of Col. Simons.
 The Arthur D. Simons Center for the Study of Interagency Cooperation opened its doors on April 21, 2010, and quickly established itself as a premier organization for interagency research and publications.

-To learn more about the Bull Simons biography project, the Simons Center, and its publications, please follow the links below.
+To learn more about the Simons Center and its publications, please follow the links below: